nmwsharp/polyscope-docs/cpp/source/basics/initializing.md

 #include "polyscope/polyscope.h"

-// Initialize polyscope, creating openGL context and constructing a window.
+// Initialize polyscope, creating graphics contexts and constructing a window.
 // Should be called exactly once. polyscope::init();